bcgov/devops-platform-workshops/openshift-201/resource-mgmt.md

 * If the memory allocated by all of the processes in a container exceeds the memory limit, the node Out of Memory (OOM) killer will immediately select and kill a process in the container.

 Resource requests should be defined for each container in a Deployment, DeploymentConfig, StatefulSet, BuildConfig, or CronJob.
 CPU limits are not required and are generally best left unset for performance reasons.
 Memory limits are not required, but are still a good idea to set.
-If a container shows `resources: {}`, no resource requests or limits have been defined for that container.
+If a container's Deployment YAML shows `resources: {}`, no resource requests or limits have been explicitly set in that template.
+This does not mean that the running pod has no resource requests or limits.
+The project's `default-limits` LimitRange applies default values when the pod is created.

 Let's create a deployment to test!